SongKyuSeob/SongKyuSeob/README.md

-I'm an app developing beginner, currently learning about swift.
+I'm an app developing beginner, currently learning about Swift.

 I'll appreciate about any feedback.
 Thank you:)